Top Tips for Buyi...

 The front and rear bumpers of your car serve a variety of purposes, regardless of how they look on the outside:

-Preventing contact with the vehicle's body, whether from an object striking your automobile or from you unintentionally crashing into a wall, is one of the key purposes of any bumper.
+Preventing contact with the body of the vehicle, either from an object hitting your car or from you accidentally running into a wall, is one of the main functions of any bumper.

-The bumper serves as the primary layer of impact protection in certain types of collisions.
-Of course, you already know that dealing with a broken bumper is usually simpler than dealing with direct damage to a car's structure.
+The bumper is the first line of impact protection in some kinds of collisions.
+Of course, you already have learned that handling a busted bumper is generally easier than handling direct damage to a car's structure.

-When there is only a slight impact, a bumper provides the maximum protection.
-The bumper may be scratched or cracked by a slight impact, but the car's body below is never affected.
+Where there is a mere impact, a bumper offers the optimum protection.
+A bumper can be scratched or cracked when there is a slight impact, but the body of the car underneath is never damaged.

 Bumpers aren't designed to stop serious impacts, though.